| Site Type: Long Term/National Priorities List (NPL) |

 Current Site Status

 Groundwater monitoring continues at the site to assess the effectiveness of the ground water remedy.
 Ground water treatment has evolved at the Site from a vigorously operated vacuum extraction system that actively removed and captured site contaminants to planting of poplar trees to reduce ground water flow and enable native micro-organisms to continue to consume contaminants.
-EPA completed its first five-year review of the remedy at the site in 2003, a second in 2008, and a third in 2013 (see "Link to Other Site Information" below for additional details).
+EPA completed its first Five-Year Review of the remedy at the site in 2003, a second in 2008, and a third in 2013 (see "Link to Other Site Information" below for additional details).
 These documents confirm that progress is being made in the cleanup of the Site.
 The 2013 Five-Year Review found that there were no current issues that affected the protectiveness of the remedy and that the soil and ground water remedies already in place continue to be protective of human health and the environment.
 The levels of VOCs in the shallow ground water beneath most areas of the site, which historically has shown some of the highest concentrations, are now at or approaching cleanup levels; however, a portion of the weathered bedrock located to the northeast of the Site has shown more limited progress in achieving the required cleanup levels for VOCs.
 EPA and the PRP are exploring additional means to address this contamination.
 The 2013 Five Year Review identified issues that may affect protectiveness, primarily that ground water has not been restored to protective levels and the need to extend the area of prohibited groundwater use (which occurred in 2014 thru an ordinance passed by the Town of Barrington).
-The extension of groundwater use restrictions in the area will require that the water supply system must be extended to homes in the Cedar Creek subdivision, which is planned for completion in 2015.
+The extension of groundwater use restrictions in the area will require that the water supply system must be extended to homes in the Cedar Creek subdivision, which is underway and will be completed before the end of Summer 2015.